sdroege/gstreamer-rs/docs/gstreamer-rtsp-server/docs.md

 `true` if `destination` can be addedd and handled by `self`.
 <!-- trait RTSPStreamExt::fn add_transport -->
 Add the transport in `trans` to `self`.
 The media of `self` will then also be send to the values configured in `trans`.
+Adding the same transport twice will not add it a second time.

 `self` must be joined to a bin.